 7, When burned only fine ash should remain! logs should not boil out water or expel lots of steam during burning.!

 TIP!
 If you are not seasoning your own logs and purchasing wood which is ready to burn, ensure that you look for the WoodSure logo.
+Keep following our news section for more updates only at Sweep Safe chimney sweep association UK.

 For the Consumer